 How to pick a location for out-of-state investing

 Location, location, location!
 This is an old saying in real estate, but it is very true.
 The most important part of investing in a long distance property is picking a location.
 If I were to invest in a long-distance rental I would try to invest in an area that I knew.
 Maybe I have family, friends or have vacationed in an area of the country.
 I think it would be difficult to invest in a completely foreign place, but not impossible.
-There are many factors to consider in a location.
+There are many factors to consider when deciding on a location to buy a rental property in..

 It will be virtually impossible to buy, repair and manage homes from another state by yourself.
 It will save you money in the long run to use local professionals who know the market.
 You will need a great team to handle buying and renting a long-distance property for you.